Biology Major Pre-Medical Mentoring

 Although students may enter the health professional fields (e.g., medicine, dentistry, optometry, PT, OT, PA, etc.) from a variety of majors, there are several reasons why biology is a great choice for students desiring to gain acceptance into health professional schools.

-First, biology majors represent more than half of all students accepted into medical schools1, as well as a high proportion of students entering the allied health professions.
+First, biology majors represent more than half of all students accepted into medical schools1, as well as a high proportion of students entering the other medical and health professional schools.
 Second, there are a number of biology courses that focus specifically on the functions of living organisms, including humans.
 These include classes in cellular and molecular biology, microbiology, immunology, pathology, physiology, and genetics.
 Finally, the biology department offers ample opportunities for students to gain biomedical research experiences.
-The biology major is an ideal environment for students to begin their pre-medical and allied health development.
+The biology major is an ideal environment for students to begin their pre-medical and health professional development.

 What We Offer

 - One-on-one mentoring between a biology faculty and each student each semester.

 - Faculty members with specific interests in biomedical research including the areas of physiology, microbiology, immunology, neurodegeneration, pain, stress, and molecular biology.

 - A unique Molecular Biology Concentration that includes all of the pre-requisites for most health-related admissions.